raspberrypilearning/sense-hat-random-sparkles/en/step_1.md

 ## Introduction

-Create amazing random sparkles with your Sense HAT by learning how to choose random positions and colour values and place them on the Sense HAT's LED display.
+Create amazing random sparkles with your Sense HAT by learning how to choose random positions and colour values and placing them on the Sense HAT's LED display.

 ### What you will make